liskitaliangroup/lisk-js-autorebuilder/README.md

 The file is a collection of your delegate node fork | autorebuild | forging events

+##Prereq

+    - git

+They should be installed with Lisk installation script

+    - nodejs / npm
+    - forever

 ##Install
 Clone the repository in the same directory of lisk installation folder, for instance: